magepages/mpdocs/docs/admin-permissions/index.md

   - **Apply To Date**: Select the date of end of active/inactive permission for the admin accounts.
   - **From**: Choose the start time of the day that the admin is permitted to be activate/inactive
   - **To**: Select the end time of the day during which an admin is permitted to be active/inactive.

+**Note**: When there are no changes in **Valid time**, meaning it remains as the initial default, then admins will automatically have access to your website.

 ###  III.
 Note for uninstalling the extension

 To uninstall **Mageplaza Admin Permissions Extension**, first run the following command: